Flooring Questions, Answered

 Is LVP waterproof enough for a Florida bathroom?

 Yes.
-Quality LVP is waterproof all the way through the plank — not just the surface — and is an excellent choice for Florida bathrooms.
+Quality LVP has a water-resistant PVC core all the way through — not just the surface — and is an excellent choice for Florida bathrooms.
 It handles standing water, steam, and humidity without warping, swelling, or developing mold underneath.
 The key is proper installation: seams need to be tight and transitions to wet areas sealed correctly.

 Tile is the only other material we'd recommend with equal confidence for bathrooms.
 The choice between LVP and tile in a bathroom comes down to comfort underfoot, style preference, and budget.
 LVP is warmer and softer to stand on; tile stays cooler and lasts longer.
 We've installed LVP in hundreds of Tampa Bay bathrooms without issues.